alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 See the [TR-10-13][] specification for the details.

 See the [NMOS With IPMX](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20IPMX.md) document for a detailed definition of the RTP Payload Header of various media types.

+> Note: When the `urn:x-nmos:transport:rtp.tcp` transport is used the packets are transmitted as `RTP/AVP` and hence the protocol is either "RTP" or "RTP_KV".

 ## USB-IP transport adaptation